Group Visits

 Bring Your Group to West Overton Village

-West Overton Village offers tours for groups of 10 or more with discounted admission rates, along with the option of our hands-on DIY History Activities.
+West Overton Village offers guided tours for groups of 10 or more with discounted admission rates, along with the option of our hands-on DIY (Do-it-Yourself) History Activities.
 We welcome family and friend groups, clubs, bus tours, and more.

 Group visits are available May 1 - October 31.